scrapinghub/scrapyrt/docs/source/api.rst

     - type: integer
     - optional

-    Maximal amount of requests spider can generate.
+    Maximum amount of requests spider can generate.
 E.g. if it is set to ``1`` spider will only schedule one single request, other requests generated by spider (for example in callback, following links in first response) will be ignored.
 If your spider generates many requests in callback and you don't want to wait forever for it to finish you should probably pass it.

+start_requests
+    - type: boolean
+    - optional

+    Whether spider should execute ``Scrapy.Spider.start_requests`` method.
+    ``start_requests`` are executed by default when you run Scrapy Spider normally without ScrapyRT, but this method is NOT executed in API by default.
+By default we assume that spider is expected to crawl ONLY url provided in parameters without making any requests to ``start_urls`` defined in ``Spider`` class. start_requests argument overrides this behavior.
+If this argument is present API will execute start_requests Spider method.

 If required parameters are missing api will return 400 Bad Request with hopefully helpful error message.